urbit/developers.urbit.org/content/guides/core/hoon-school/H-libraries.md

 2. The **desk**, here `%base`.
 3. A **revision number** or **timestamp**, here `2`.
 (The current system time is available as `now`.)
 Clay tracks the history of each file, so older versions can be accessed by their revision number.
 (This is uncommon to need to do today.)

-The beak is commonly constructued with the `/` fas prefix and `=` tis signs for the three components:
+The beak is commonly constructed with the `/` fas prefix and `=` tis signs for the three components:

 ```hoon
 > /===